MonoHaru/Engine-Fault-Diagnostics-and-Prognostics/README.md

 Moreover, we provide a [poster](https://github.com/MonoHaru/Engine-Fault-Diagnostics-and-Prognostics/blob/main/poster.pdf) for further information.

-😊 I hope my idea let you give inspiration 😊
+😊 I hope my idea inspires you 😊

 Thank you for visiting my repo.